MISTLab/tls-python-object/README.md

 This is done in a background process that listens to `port` 3000 in this example.
 This process also communicates with your `Relay` via `local_com_port` 3001 in this example.

-Usually, you can ignore `local_com_port` unless you use several `Endpoints/Relay` on the same machine, which we will do for the sake of illustration.
+Usually, you can ignore `local_com_port` and leave it to the default, unless you use several `Endpoints/Relay` on the same machine, which we will do.

 #### Endpoints
 Now that our `Relay` is ready, let us create a bunch of `Endpoints`.